kie4280/kie4280/README.md

 📕 Pursuing a M.S degree in Computer Science at NYCU, Taiwan starting 2023

-❤️ Interested in Computer Vision, Backend Engineering.
+❤️ Interested in Computer Vision, Backend Engineering, FPGAs.

 🔭 I’m currently working on some random shit